English education in China: History

-China's first contact with the English language occurred between Chinese and English traders, and the first missionary schools to teach English were established in Macau in the 1630s.
-In 19th century, following frequently contacts with English traders, several handbooks to teach English for local merchants were published in Guangzhou.
-From late 1840s, English was popular, and widely used in Shanghai, some books to teach English to local residents were published.
+China's first contact with the English language came through Chinese and English traders, and the first missionary schools to teach English were established in Macau in the 1630s.
+In the 19th century, after frequent contacts with English traders, several handbooks for teaching English to local merchants were published in Guangzhou.
+From the late 1840s, English became popular and was widely used in Shanghai, leading to the publication of books to teach the language to local residents.
 Between 1911 and 1949, English was taught in missionary schools and thirteen Christian colleges.

 After the founding of the People's Republic of China in 1949, Russian was originally the primary foreign language.
 English began to transition into the education system during the 1960s as a result of the Sino-Soviet split.
 Because of the condemnation of the English language during the Cultural Revolution, English education did not return until Richard Nixon visited China in 1972.
-The only textbooks for English instructions were translations of Mao Zedong's works until the Cultural Revolution ended in 1976, and the Gaokao was restored in 1978.
+Until the end of the Cultural Revolution in 1976 and the restoration of the Gaokao in 1977, the major textbooks used for English instruction in China were translations of Mao Zedong's works.
+These textbooks were of poor quality, filled with political jargon such as "Never forget class struggle!" or "Young educated people must go to the countryside for re-education!", and lacked any up-to-date information on language learning or teaching methods.

 In 1978 about 500,000 people in China were subscribed to the magazine Learning English, and in 1982 the BBC program Follow Me had about 10 million households in China as viewers.

-Once China established the open door policy under Deng Xiaoping, the popularity of English and other languages began to thrive.
+Once China established the reform and opening up policy under Deng Xiaoping, the popularity of English and other languages began to thrive.
 English became very popular between the late 1970s to 1990s in areas that dealt with trading and tourism.

 In the 2010s, the weighting of the English component of the gaokao was reduced.
 Some academics have attributed this with Chinese Communist Party's increased emphasis on "patriotic education" and its desire to reduce the soft power of the English language.
 In 2021, journalist Li Yuan (袁莉 (Yuán Lì)) in The New York Times wrote that there was a trend countering English language education in China.
 According to EF Education First, China's ranking in English proficiency fell from "moderate" to "low" in the early 2020s.